-Kargil is a cover up of India’s inadequacies.
-India lost thousands of soldiers (covered up and made out to be less than five hundreds) to recover land that was India’s own to begin with.
+Kargil is a cover-up of India’s inadequacies.
+India lost thousands of soldiers (covered up and made out to be less than five hundred) to recover land that was India’s own to begin with.
 It was a failure in intelligence, in logistics (the ammunition for the artillery arrived after the soldiers had been sacrificed to recover the heights from Pakistan’s entrenched and fortified “Northern Light Infantry”.

 There were no Anti-SAM decoys leading to the downing of a MiG, a chopper and the withdrawal of the Air Force), in command and control (the infantry battalions was ordered to retake the heights without air or artillery cover while even a Platoon commander knows to lay a mortar barrage and smoke screen before ordering bayonets to be fixed), and the pusillanimity of the leadership (Vajpayee, in a Nehru redux, squealed to the US and took their advise to ground the IAF and proscribe their flight over Pakistan).

 At the end of the day, the poor infantry, who are “paid to die”according to India’s Neta-Babu-Millard-Cop-Crony Kleptocrats had to take the brunt.